kutruff/nimbit/README.md

 stringOrNumber.parse(14); // passes
 ```

-The lib will test the input against each of the "options" in order and return the first value that validates successfully.
+The library will test the input against each of the "options" in order and return the first value that validates successfully.

 **Optional string validation:**